USST-RADSAT-SK/software-and-command/README.md

 ***************************************************************************************************/
 ```
 Each line ends after exactly 100 characters, and the words are centered.
-These are not strictly enforced, but are recommended.
+These are not strictly enforced, but are highly recommended.
 Consistency is the most important thing.

 ### Whitespace
 #### Around Brackets